jeevanms003/FactFinit-Mobile-App/README.md

 ## What It Can Do

-✅ Verify YouTube financial claims
+✅ Verify YouTube and Instagram financial claims
 ✅ Multi-language transcript support
 ✅ AI-powered fact-checking
 ✅ Detailed explanations with sources